Blockwise Gluings And Amalgamation Failures in Integral Residuated Lattices: Preliminaries

-The following universal algebraic notion is going to be relevant in what follows.
+The following universal algebraic notion is going to be relevant for some results.
 An algebra $\alg A$ has the {\em congruence extension property} (for short, CEP) if, for any subalgebra $\alg B$ of $\alg A$ and $\Theta \in \mathsf{Con}(\alg B)$, there exists $\Phi \in \mathsf{Con}(\alg A)$ such that $\Phi \cap B^2 = \Theta$.
 A class of algebras has the CEP if each of its members has the CEP.
 It is well known (see \cite{GJKO,MPT2023}) that all commutative subvarieties of residuated lattices or $\mathsf{FL}$-algebras have the CEP.

-We recall that in residuated lattices, congruences are in one-one correspondence with {\em congruence filters}.
-In a residuated lattice $\alg A$, a \emph{congruence filter} $F$ is a non-empty upset of $A$, closed under products (if $x, y \in F$, then $x y \in F$) and under conjugates, i.e. if $x \in F$ , then $yx/y, y\backslash xy \in F$ for every $y \in A$.
-We will denote by $\alg {Fil}(\alg A)$ the lattice of congruence filters of $\alg A$.
-Filters of residuated lattices are in one-one correspondence to congruences.
-In particular, the isomorphism between $\alg {Fil}(\alg A)$ and the congruence lattice of $\alg A$, $\alg{Con}(\alg A)$, is given by the maps: